Databases overview

 Our CDC implementation uses Kafka for file screening, and it comes with a limitation:

-Topics (representing tables and columns) in Kafka cannot be named using characters like underscores (_) or commas (,).
+You cannot name Topics (representing tables and columns) in Kafka using characters like underscores (_) or commas (,).

 Extended execution time for large tables

-Data Integration provides an automatic extension of execution time for processing large datasets, ensuring efficient data loading without manual adjustments.
-This feature enables Rivers to handle extensive data loads by extending the processing time automatically for up to 48 hours, as needed, to ensure successful completion of data operations.
+Data Integration provides an automatic extension of execution time for processing large datasets, ensuring efficient data loading without manual changes.
+This feature enables Data Flows to handle extensive data loads by extending the processing time automatically for up to 48 hours, as needed, to ensure successful completion of data operations.

 Data Integration dynamically adjusts the execution time based on table size and row count.
-When large tables are detected, Data Integration automatically activates a long-duration mode, allowing the data processing to continue without user intervention.
+When Data Integration detects large tables, it automatically activates a long-duration mode, allowing the data processing to continue without user intervention.

 Conditions for extended execution time activation

-The extended execution time feature is automatically enabled when the following conditions are met:
+Data Integration automatically enables the extended execution time feature when the following conditions are met:

 - Table size: The dataset's table size is greater than or equal to 100 GB.